a2e-mmc/docs/docs/code_contributions.rst

   As in :numref:`fig-cpm_7`, but using slabs with a depth of two grid points.

-Two other scaling formulations for the perturbation amplitude have been developed, following Munoz-Esparza and Kosovic, 2018. :numref:`fig-cpm_9` demonstrates a method intended for stable conditions, ``cpm_opt`` = 3, showing instantaneous X-Z slices of perturbation amplitude (top) and vertical velocity (bottom).
+Two other scaling formulations for the perturbation amplitude have been developed, following :cite:t:`Munoz-Esparza2018`. :numref:`fig-cpm_9` demonstrates a method intended for stable conditions, ``cpm_opt`` = 3, showing instantaneous X-Z slices of perturbation amplitude (top) and vertical velocity (bottom).
 This method uses a modified Richardson number, here shown with the default value of ``cpm_rim`` = -1.0.

 While difficult to discern, :numref:`fig-cpm_9` shows a slight increase in the magnitude of the perturbations with height, above the decrease occurring over the lowest ten or so grid points.
 The vertical velocity shows a corresponding local maximum of variability near the height of the top of the perturbation zone.
 These features are due to the use of a stretched vertical grid in this setup, which increases the vertical grid spacing with height, rather than using a constant vertical grid depth as in the reference.
 The bulk CPM amplitude formulation uses vertical differences of wind speed and potential temperature, rather than gradients.
 Therefore, all else being equal (e.g. for constant vertical gradients), the ``cpm_opt`` = 3 formulation will compute larger vertical differences, hence larger perturbation amplitudes, with height as the grid cell depth increases.
 Therefore it is recommended to use constant vertical grid spacing with this option.